IRS Form 4952 Instructions

 Line 8: Investment interest expense deduction

-• Part of the expense is attributable to royalties (Schedule E)
+• Part of the expense is attributable to royalties (Report this amount on Schedule E, instead)

 What investment interest expenses qualify for a tax deduction?